ywi/lockoutsharing/README.md

 ### 👥 After Entering the Instance

 - Want to invite more players?
-Type `++` once you're inside the instance — you’ll have **30 seconds** to list your group.
+You can suggest invite your friends before entering or else type `!lead` and enter the instance — you’ll then have **30 seconds** to list your group in lfg.
 (Raid: Legacy permits cross-faction listings)
 - Otherwise, type `+` in chat to confirm you're done — the character will leave automatically in **15 seconds**.

 ### 🔍 Optional Commands